jingfang95/Image-Transformation-Using-CycleGAN/README.md

 <img src="Images/CycleGAN.png" align="center">

 The Image above illustrates the basic idea of the algorithm.
-In another word, given any 2 unordered image collections X and Y (the X and Y does not need to be a pair), the algorithm learns to automatically “translate” an image from one into another and vice versa.
+Which is, given any 2 unordered image collections X and Y (the X and Y does not need to be a pair), the algorithm learns to automatically “translate” an image from one into another and vice versa.

+<img src="Images/Paired_Unpaired.png" align="center">

+Via CycleGan, the algorithm tries to find the mapping that makes the distribution of the transferred image indistinguishable from the distribution oiif the target.

 Though we lacked supervision in the form of paired examples, we exploited supervision at the collection-level.
 For example, if we want to transfer a zebra image to a horse image, we would train the model using a collection of zebra images and a collection of horse images.
 Then, theoretically, we could transfer any zebra image to horse image.

-<img src="Images/Paired_Unpaired.png" align="center">

-One thing that makes CycleGan unique is that CycleGan does not need paired inputs.
-In another word, given any 2 unordered image collections X and Y (the X and Y does not need to be a pair), the algorithm learns to automatically “translate” an image from one into another and vice versa.

 CycleGANs train two Generators and two Discriminators networks.